fastify/fastify-vite/docs/guide/rendering-function.md

 # Rendering Function

-If you're looking to perform [Server-Side Rendering (SSR)][ssr-1], or simply want to automatically register additional API routes based on your client appication routes, among many other potential scenarios, you'll need to provide your Fastify server instance with access to your client application.
+If you're looking to perform [Server-Side Rendering (SSR)][ssr-1], or simply want to automatically register additional API routes based on your client application routes, among many other potential scenarios, you'll need to provide your Fastify server instance with access to your client application.

 For example, if you're looking to perform SSR on a React application, you'll need access to your main React component on the server so you can use [`renderToString()`](https://react.dev/reference/react-dom/server/renderToString) (or [`renderToPipeableStream()`](https://react.dev/reference/react-dom/server/renderToPipeableStream) in an ideal scenario).

 A way to accomplish this is by providing a [`createRenderFunction()`](http://localhost:5173/config/createRenderFunction) hook to your **@fastify/vite** plugin options.
-You can also have access to it using [`prepareClient()`](), which is the first hook that is executed and can be used to determine exactly what is passed to `createRenderFunction()`.
+You can also have access to it using [`prepareClient()`](), which is the first hook that is executed and can be used to alter what is passsed to `createRenderFunction()`, but that's rarely needed.
+The default behavior of `prepareClient()` is to just load the module as-is.

 To illustrate, a snippet from the [`react-vanilla`](https://github.com/fastify/fastify-vite/tree/dev/examples/react-vanilla) SSR example: